d80ep08th/ota-community-edition/README.md

 ```

-6. Run the script `get-credentials.sh` :
+6. Run the scripts `get-credentials.sh` and `gen-device.sh` (in that order):
 > Creates credentials.zip in `ota-ce-gen/` directory
  ```
- ./scripts/get-credentials.sh
+sudo ./scripts/get-credentials.sh
  ```

-7. Run the script `gen-device.sh` :
 > It provides a new device, by creating a new directory `ota-ce-gen/devices/:uuid` where **uuid** is the id of the new device.

  ```
- ./scripts/gen-device.sh
+sudo ./scripts/gen-device.sh
  ```
-8. Run **aktualizr** :
+7. Run **aktualizr** :
 - Go in the directory `ota-ce-gen/devices/:uuid`, there we run the following command to connect aktualizr.
-> The aktualizr client is intended to be installed on devices that wish to receive OTA updates from an Uptane-compatible OTA server,
+> The aktualizr client is intended to be installed on devices that wish to receive OTA updates from an Uptane-compatible OTA server
 ```
-aktualizr --run-mode=once --config=config.toml
+sudo aktualizr --run-mode=once --config=config.toml
 ```

 ---